raymander/comparisonTool/README.md

 Running the project

-Run ìmvn clean install spring-boot:runî in the project root directory.
+Run ‚Äúmvn clean install spring-boot:run‚Äù in the project root directory.
 After the server has started point your browser to http://localhost:8080 to see the resulting application.

+If you're running it from IDE, navigate to the ComparisonToolApplication class and run it as a Java application.